CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP02_M01_Lab1_Create_a_simple_Customer_Journey.md

 ## Task 2: Create Email and Segment

-1. In the Customer Insights portal, from the left navigation pane, select **Emails**.
+1. In the Customer Insights portal, from the left navigation pane, select **Emails** under Channels.

    ![](./media/pp68.png)